 Windsor is a Berkshire town 21 miles west of London that is best known for being home to an official Royal residence, the dominating Windsor Castle.
 The ceremonial town is situated directly south of the River Thames with its twin town, Eton, just across the water.
 A popular tourist destination, there are numerous gift shops surrounding the castle, not to mention stylish boutiques and upmarket restaurants lining the main street.
+Read on to learn more on how you can plan an accessible holiday to Windsor today.

 Where to stay

-The Harte and Garter Hotel and Spa is a historical hotel overlooking the castle and has a 4.5 star review on Euan’s Guide.
+The Harte and Garter Hotel and Spa is a historical hotel overlooking the castle and has a 4.5★ review on Euan’s Guide.
 One reviewer said, "when we arrived our room was ready two hours before it needed to be" and "the lift easily fitted my mobility scooter, luggage and my friend".

-Around 20 minutes outside of Windsor is Runnymede-On-Thames Hotel which is nestled right on the banks of the River Thames and has a 4.5 star disabled access review.
+Around 20 minutes outside of Windsor is Runnymede-On-Thames Hotel which is nestled right on the banks of the River Thames and has a 4.5 ★ disabled access review.
 One reviewer told us, "the rooms were huge with low level king-sized beds and lovely bathrooms with roll-in showers and overhead and handheld showers".
 There’s also an "accessible pathway along the River Thames" if you’re feeling in need of some fresh air!

 Watch the changing of the guards